 This scholarship was established by Hall-Copeland employees in honor and memory of Rob and Tony Copeland.

 The Jimmy Guild Memorial Scholarship is sponsored each year by the United Steel Workers International Union, Local #712.

 A separate application is required and must be submitted by May 16.

 Click here for a printable application 2019-2020 Jimmy Guild Memorial Scholarship Application

 This scholarship is awarded twice a year.

-Click here for a printable application Spring 2019 Clifford and W.E.
+Click here for a printable application Fall 2019 Clifford and W.E.
 Johnson Annual Scholarship Application

 This scholarship was established by the LCSC Welding Club with the purpose of offsetting the educationally related expenses of a Lewis-Clark State College Welding Technology student.